pyranges/pyranges_plot/README.md

 Every other functionality can be defined during the `plot` function call.
-These functionalities include the ID column to group the intervals belonging to the same item (transcript, gene, protein...), items disposition, coloring criteria and palette, labels and output form among others.
-The input for the `plot` fucntion is 1 or more PyRanges objects, and the output is by default an interactive plot with zooming options and tooltip information, but if desired the plot can be directly exported to a png or pdf file.
+These functionalities include the ID column to group the intervals belonging to the same item (transcript, gene, protein...), items disposition, coloring criteria and palette, labels, row ordering (`sort_ranges=True` for genomic sorting), and output form among others.
+The input for the `plot` function is 1 or more PyRanges objects, and the output is by default an interactive plot with zooming options and tooltip information, but if desired the plot can be directly exported to a png or pdf file.